 Rent-stabilized units can be found in buildings from 87 Chrystie Street in Manhattan’s Lower East Side, to 209 Avenue P in Brooklyn’s Bensonhurst neighborhood, to 47 Featherbed Lane in the Morris Heights section of the Bronx.
 The rent on this type of apartment can only be raised a certain percent at each lease renewal, a number decided upon by the Rent Guidelines Board.
 Both tenants and landlords have representatives on the Rent Guidelines Board, and both use the annual hearings to make their cases for a rent hike, freeze, or reduction.

 The Rent Guidelines Board issues an annual report on the Price Index of Operating Costs for owners of rent-stabilized units, which is then used to inform its decisions on rent hikes.
-The 2021 report shows an overall increase in operating costs of 3%, with significant increases in insurance costs (up 18.8%), maintenance (up 3.1%), and tax burden (up 3.9%).
+The 2022 report shows an overall increase in operating costs of 4.2%, with significant increases in insurance costs (up 19.6%), and maintenance (up 9.2%).
+The tax burden was only number to fall this year (down 3.7%).
 The categories were derived from a 1969 report on landlord expenditures, and have been adjusted over the decades.
 The Rent Guidelines Board uses that information to calculate the “commensurate rent adjustment” needed to maintain the owners’ current dollar net operating income.

 Rent Guidelines Board annual negotiations are routinely headlined as “rowdy” and “raucous” and have been compared to a mud wrestling match.
 Neither owners nor tenants are ever satisfied by the outcome of the annual negotiations.
 In 1980, when the board approved increases of 11%, 14%, and 17% depending on the length of the lease, owner members called it “a disaster.”
 In 2008, tenant lobbyists called the 6.5%, 9.5%, and 12.5% rent hikes ”unjustified and outrageous.”
 In 2016 the New York Times made this video of the signs and chanting.